 We are subject to an inherent risk of, and adverse publicity associated with, product liability and other liability claims, whether or not such claims are valid.
 In addition, our customers are subject to product liability claims, and could seek contribution from us.
 A successful product liability claim or series of claims against us could adversely impact the specialty chemicals industry, our reputation or our financial condition or results of operations.
 Product liability insurance may not be available to us on commercially acceptable terms, or at all.
-Even if such insurance is available, product liability or other claims may exceed our insurance coverage limits.
-A successful product liability claim that exceeds our insurance coverage limits, for which we are not otherwise indemnified, could require us to pay substantial sums and could harm our business, financial condition or results of operations.
+Even if such insurance is available, product liability claim that exceeds our insurance coverage limits, for which we are not otherwise indemnified, could require us to pay substantial sums and could harm our business, financial condition or results of operations.